Income Approach and the Discounted Cash Flow Methodology

-When the valuation or damage period is not limited (i.e., infinite), the detailed planning periodmust be extended to consider what is known as a ‘terminal year’.
-The terminal year represents the income or cash flow expected for every year after the detailed planning period and thus, utilising the present value of an ordinary annuity, captures the value of the business for all periods beyond the detailed planning period.
+When the valuation or damage period is not limited (i.e., infinite), the detailed planning period must be extended to consider what is known as a ‘terminal year’.
+The terminal year represents the income or cash flow expected for every year after the detailed planning period and, thus, using the present value of an ordinary annuity, captures the value of the business for all periods beyond the detailed planning period.
 As the terminal value frequently contributes the majority of the business value, its determination requires caution and should be based on reliable assumptions.

-First, the business should be in a steady state at the end of the detailed planning period – i.e., no major changes or disruptions should be expected for the business or its environment as these could not be captured in the terminal year.
-Accordingly, to the extent such events and circumstances are known or foreseeable, they must be considered in extended planning periods prior to the terminal year.
+First, the business should be in a steady state at the end of the detailed planning period (i.e., no major changes or disruptions should be expected for the business or its environment as these could not be captured in the terminal year).
+Accordingly, to the extent that these events and circumstances are known or foreseeable, they must be considered in extended planning periods prior to the terminal year.

 Second, it is generally assumed that a business will grow over time.
-The growth rate can have a major impact on the business value and must therefore be determined very diligently.
+The growth rate can have a major effect on the business value and must therefore be determined very diligently.
 To determine a reasonable growth rate the historic development of the business, its competitors and its markets should be considered.
-In addition, fundamental data such as long-term inflation forecasts or projected growth of the relevant economies, e.g., GDP forecast, should be considered.
-It seems reasonable to argue that ‘[a] company’s growth rate typically approaches industry growth rates very quickly, and few companies can be expected to grow faster than the economy for long periods.’
+In addition, fundamental data such as long-term inflation forecasts or projected growth of the relevant economies (e.g., forecast growth of gross domestic product) should be considered.
+It seems reasonable to argue that a company’s growth rate ‘typically approaches industry growth rates very quickly, and few companies can be expected to grow faster than the economy for long periods’.

-Practically, growth rates vary significantly, depending on the geography’s economic outlook or the business’ industry outlook, among others.
-For developed countries, the growth rate will typically be lower than the expected inflation rate, assuming that in mature markets the business will not be able to pass on the entire cost increase to its customers.
+Practically, growth rates vary significantly, depending on the geography’s economic outlook or the business’s industry outlook, among other things.
+For developed countries, the growth rate will typically be lower than the expected inflation rate, assuming that, in mature markets, the business will not be able to pass on the entire cost increase to its customers.